|

 tradition, cars stop at the side of the road

+while the procession passes.
 The CD also includes vocals by Barry Cormier

 on "La Valse à Tolan,"